Source-Python-Dev-Team/Source.Python/addons/source-python/docs/source-python/source/general/config-auth.rst

 * Parents

 Parents can be used to create a set of permissions (like groups or roles).
-Both players and groups can inherit permissions from groups, allowing a flexible and dynamic permission hierarchy.
+Both, players and parents, can inherit permissions from parents, allowing a flexible and dynamic permission hierarchy.

-This system allows permissions to be added to all children entities easily when a new plugin is added.

 Before granting permissions and creating parents, you need to choose an authorization backend.